Dr Sarah Smith is a Consultant Clinical Oncologist specialising in colorectal, ovarian, anal and endometrial cancer treatment.

 After completing her general medical training, during which time she obtained her MRCP, she went onto the specialist registrar clinical oncology London training programme for five years.
 She worked at various London hospitals during this time, including University College Hospital, Mount Vernon Hospital and the Royal Marsden Hospital, and also obtained her FRCR.
 Dr Smith joined Bedford Hospital NHS Trust in 2008 as a Consultant Clinical Oncologist.

 Her current position is split between working at Bedford and Addenbrookes Hospitals.

-Dr Smith has a special clinical interest in breast cancer; ovarian cancer; endometrial cancer; colorectal (bowel) cancer; radiotherapy simultaneous integrated boost; partial breast radiotherapy; heart sparing radiotherapy techniques; nodal radiotherapy for breast cancer; chemo-radiation; chemotherapy; radiotherapy; targeted therapy; endocrine therapy
+- Dr Smith has a special clinical interest in ovarian cancer; endometrial cancer; colorectal (bowel) cancer; radiotherapy simultaneous integrated boost; heart sparing radiotherapy techniques; chemo-radiation; chemotherapy; radiotherapy; targeted therapy; endocrine therapy

 - Natural relief for persons receiving chemotherapy – focus on the Polybalm nail bed study.
 R Thomas.
 S Smith, S Berkovitz.
 International Journal of Clnical Aromatherapy 2018, vol.13, issue1 cancer and palliative care ISSN 1961-7623.
 Pp 2-8